Skip to content

 # module load kokkos

-# see the flags used in cmake configuration of the kokkos library build.
-The
+# used in cmake configuration of the kokkos library build.
+The default Kokkos

-# default Kokkos module on Aurora was built with PrgEnv-nvhpc and includes
+# module on Aurora was built with the default oneAPI module and includes

-# Serial, OpenMP (threads) and CUDA backends.
+# Serial, OpenMP (threads) and SYCL backends.
 So you should have that

-# environment module loaded and include compiler flags for cuda and openmp:
+# environment module loaded and include compiler flags for sycl and openmp:

 # Aurora MPICH wrapper for C++ and C compilers: